Muryoutaisuu/bfh-FS18-sec3-rutishauser/challenge00.md

 # Questions
-	a.
-Main questions
+## Main questions
 b.
 What is the address of the code section?
 	.text -> segment 02 -> first LOAD line -> 0x08048000
 c.
 Where does the heap start?
 	.bss -> segment 3 -> second LOAD line -> 0x08049f08
 d.
 Where does the stack start?
 Are you sure?
 	Segment GNU_STACK -> 0x00000000 -> no, the stack starts at the end and the addresses shrink -> 0xfffdd000 0xffffe000
-# Secondary questions
+## Secondary questions
 Try this challenge on a 64 bit system.
 a.
 What is the address of the code section?
 b.
 Where does the heap start?
 c.
 Where does the stack start?

 Aus <https://exploit.courses/#/challenge/0>